Sporarum/scala/spec/06-expressions.md

 //but of course:
 foo[Int][String] // invalid: expected 1 type clause, but got 2

-// * if remaining values can be implied
+// * if remaining types can be inferred
 ```

-In most cases this should not be needed, and might hint at your
+In most cases this should not be needed, and might hint at
-implementation separating too much type clauses from the term clauses
+type clauses being separated too much from the term clauses
 that reference those types.

 ## Tuples